 For a different perspective on the return journey, a ferry is a good option giving beautiful views of the coastline from the water.
 Frequency varies seasonally and there are roughly six daily trips between Amalfi and Positano (20 min €6) and four daily between Amalfi and Sorrento (60 min €7).

-If you’re feeling reckless/brave you could hire a car and drive yourself – although that’s not something I’d recommend if you really want to take in the views because your eye will be on the oncoming traffic – out of season would be less crowded but still not for the faint-hearted.
+If you’re feeling reckless/brave you could hire a car and drive yourself but that’s not something I’d recommend if you really want to take in the views.
+If you drive your eyes will be on the oncoming traffic.
+Out of season would be less crowded but still not for the faint-hearted.
 Parking is very limited in the smaller towns.